a-honey/react-custom-calendar-heatmap/README.md

 - startDate?: Date

 ## Plan
-- Compound Component Pattern을 활용하여 날짜, 제목 등을 쉽게 선택가능하게
+- Use Compound Component Pattern to easily select date, title, ect.
-- 환경에 제한적이지 않았으면 좋겠음 React에서도 추후 변경할 것
+- Would like it not to be restricted to a specific environment